Your creations, together with God’s creation, bring joy to countless men and women across the globe.

 And if you want you can check it out any time you want.

-Or you could opt for a far simpler method of keeping an eye on your website’s traffic.
-You could get the weekly performance report that shows you which keywords brought people from where and to what pages.
+It’s a far simpler method of keeping an eye on your website’s traffic.
+It shows you which keywords brought people from where and to what pages.

 It also shares some social media metrics.